 All questions regarding the appropriateness of an applicant's qualifications for admission can be discussed with the department chair or program director on an informal basis, but the official recommendations are made by the Committee on Admissions to the Dean of the College of Health Care Sciences, who makes the final determination.

-Completion of the application for admission along with official transcripts from all graduate study; undergraduate transcripts are not required for review, but are required for a complete application file of accepted applicants.
+- Completion of the application for admission along with official transcripts from all graduate study; undergraduate transcripts are not required for review, but are required for a complete application file of accepted applicants.

 - All applicants must show evidence of computer skills through coursework or self-study prior to the end of the first semester.
 Students may obtain instruction through the NSU Student Microcomputer Laboratory, the Health Science on line Orientation, or other training facilities.

 If you have any questions concerning admissions or the application process, please contact: